RoseMagura/MyStore/README.md

 # Mystore

+This is an Angular and Typescript-based e-commerce application.
+Users can browse items, add them to the cart, and checkout with an easy-to-use form.
+This project uses the data.json provided through Udacity to load the products available.

+Users can easily navigate through this single-page application by using either URL endpoints or the various convenient buttons.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.
+This project requires the latest version of Node and npm.

+## Installation

+To install, just run `npm install` in the Node terminal.
+This will download all of the necessary dependencies.

-## Development server
+## Running Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+To run the Mystore application, use `ng serve --open` in a terminal.
+The `--open` flag is optional and will open the app in your default browser.
+If you wish to open it manually, just enter `http://localhost:4200/` into your browser of choice.
+It will reload whenever you change the files.

 ## Code scaffolding